weaviate/weaviate-io/docs/weaviate/index.md

 2. [Quickstart tutorial](./getting-started/index.md), and
 3. [Installation & Configuration](./installation/index.md)

-Then, we suggest you also read through the [essential tutorials](./guides/index.md), [search tutorials](./search/index.md) and [essential concepts](./core-knowledge/index.md) before starting to use Weaviate for your own project.
+Then, we suggest you also read through the [essential tutorials](./guides/index.md) and [essential concepts](./core-knowledge/index.md) before starting to use Weaviate for your own project.

+### For experienced users

+For those who are experienced Weaviate users, we expect that the `📚 References` sections would be the most useful.

+### Tutorials

+Please bear with us as we build a library of tutorials and learning material.
+In the meantime, if you have a particular topic that you would like to see covered, please reach out to us.

 :::info Help us to help you!
 We appreciate that we have a diverse community with different experiences and backgrounds.
 So if you find that the documentation does not quite suit **your** needs, we would love to hear from you.